Skip to main content

 Headshot photos

 As with previous events, we'll have the option for a limited number of people to get their photograph taken for them to use in self-promotion and publicity.
-This will take place during lunch on Friday, somewhere in or near the Herschel building.
+This will take place during lunch on Friday, somewhere in or near the Zeeman building.
 Priority will be given to people who didn't get one last time!

 Swap Table